kexiZeroing/kexiZeroing.github.io/src/posts/rendering-performance.md

 While `dns-prefetch` only performs a DNS lookup, `preconnect` establishes a full connection (DNS, TCP, TLS) to a server.
 This process includes DNS resolution, as well as establishing the TCP connection, and performing the TLS handshake.
 If a page needs to make connections to many third-party domains, preconnecting all of them is counterproductive. **The preconnect hint is best used for only the most critical connections.
 For all the rest, use `<link rel=dns-prefetch>` to save time on the first step, the DNS lookup**.

-> The logic behind pairing these hints is because support for `dns-prefetch` is better than support for `preconnect`.
-Browsers that don’t support `preconnect` will still get some added benefit by falling back to `dns-prefetch`.
-Because this is an HTML feature, it is very fault-tolerant.
-If a non-supporting browser encounters a `dns-prefetch` hint—or any other resource hint—your site won’t break.

 ### Render blocking JavaScript and CSS
 Before a browser can render any content, it needs to parse HTML markup into a DOM tree.
 The HTML parser will pause if it encounters any external stylesheets (`<link rel="stylesheet">`) or synchronous JavaScript tags (`<script src="main.js">`).
 Scripts and stylesheets are both render blocking resources which delay FCP, and consequently LCP.
 (Additionally, if CSS appears before a script, the script will not be executed until the CSSOM is created because JavaScript can also interact with the CSSOM.)
 Defer any non-critical JavaScript and CSS to speed up loading of the main content of your web page.

-> First Contentful Paint is a measure of your Critical Path, and anything after that event is no longer on your Critical Path at all.
-This is where your Critical Path ends.

 **Minify CSS**, if you use a module bundler or build tool, include an appropriate plugin to minify CSS files on every build.
-Use the `Coverage` tab in Chrome DevTools (`cmd + shift + p`, then type 'coverage') to **find any unused CSS** on your web page. **Inlining important styles** eliminates the need to make a round-trip request to fetch CSS.
+Use the `Coverage` tab in Chrome DevTools to **find any unused CSS** on your web page. **Inlining important styles** eliminates the need to make a round-trip request to fetch CSS.
 If you cannot manually add inline styles to your site, use a library to automate the process.

 > Take font inlining as an example, Next.js and Angular have support for inlining Google and Adobe fonts.
 They will download the content of `<link rel='stylesheet' href='https://fonts.googleapis.com/xxx' />` at build time, and inline it's content (replace link tag with a style tag) at serve/render time.
 This eliminates the extra round trip that the browser has to make to fetch the font declarations.